Speed is no longer the scarce asset. Controlled speed is.

 It is not a self-serve hosted scan, automatic repair, hosted enforcement, security certification, or automatic approval, merge, deploy, or repo mutation.
 Start with readiness, then prove the approach on a bounded governed PR where it fits.

 Have a different evaluation question?
-Start your free readiness snapshot and we will agree the safest next step manually.
+Start with a readiness check and we will agree the safest next step manually.

 Next step

 Tell us what you are trying to scale with AI-assisted delivery.
-We will start with a private free repo-backed readiness snapshot and follow up manually if a paid readiness assessment plus first governed change is useful.
+We will review lightweight readiness signals first, then follow up manually if a Front Door install and first governed change path makes sense.

-Human-reviewed, customer-controlled, and scoped before deeper assessment.
-No automatic approval, merge, deploy, or repo mutation.
+Human-reviewed, customer-controlled, and scoped before any install.
+No automatic approval, merge, deploy, hosted enforcement, or repo mutation.

 We store the email and context you submit so we can follow up manually.
-Paid assessment and first-change context may be requested later.
+Repo details, assessment context, and first-change scope may be requested later.
 This form does not connect to GitHub, scan, collect repo evidence, change your repository, or enable hosted enforcement.